Dplepler/Trivia/README.md

 # Trivia

-## A trivia game featuring an app and a server that communicate with each oter.
+## A trivia game featuring an app and a server that communicate with each other.

 ### - The App is written in Kotlin using Jetpack Compose
 ### - The server is written in C++.